Skip to main content

 What does my school need to do?

 All schools need to recycle the required materials and keep food scraps out of the trash.
 Many schools get the scraps hauled to a compost site.
 Some schools compost on-site or give their scraps to a local chicken farmer.
-Schools also need to manage their hazardous materials properly.
+Schools also need to manage their hazardous materials and all other landfill banned items properly.

-Ask around!
+Schools can also ask around!
 There are most likely people in your school community, including teachers, facilities and cafeteria staff, administrators, and parents, that have experience with recycling, food scrap collection, and composting.
-Your local solid waste management entity can also help.
-Find yours at www.802recycles.com.

 Use the School Recycling Guide, which provides information on recycling and composting programs in schools, or call DEC’s Solid Waste Program at 802-828-1138.